 The money is allocated to ensure children can achieve their potential academically, physically, socially and emotionally under four main areas:

 Additionally in the curriculum – children eligible for FSM are less likely to have access to books and study space to support the development of their literacy skills

 Targeted support – small group or 1:1 interventions in Language, Literacy and Numeracy to ensure children eligible for FSM can achieve their academic potential

 Richness of curriculum – access to opportunities which may not be possible outside of school such as music lessons or visits to a museum

 Wellbeing – poverty can be linked to our Mental Health.
 We aim to ensure PPI children are supported emotionally and socially so that they feel safe, happy and confident

 In order to ensure our PPI provision is effective we closely monitor any interventions, support and strategies.
 We use data to inform impact and hold half termly meetings to review any targeted support.
 We aim to regularly review our provision including any interventions to ensure that they are relevant and purposeful for the targeted children.
 We will review our provision in February and June.

 Although there are many additional strategies in place to target PPI children, the class teacher has ownership.
 Quality first teaching and the planning of a relevant and exciting curriculum ensures we build the knowledge and experiences of all groups of children.

-To find out about our Pupil Premium strategy for 2018 – 2019 please click on the link below:
+To find out about our Pupil Premium strategy and funding breakdown for 2018 – 2019 please click on the link below: